-What the Dreamer found there— a huge group of people, self organized into a city, collaboratively creating a different reality— tweaked the direction of the project he was working on back in San Francisco, and filled his head with ideas about the nature of reality, creativity, identity and community.
-He worked some of these ideas into the very fabric of his project "Linden World", which you and I now know as Second Life.
-That Dreamer was our Linden Lab founder Philip Rosedale.
+What the Dreamer found there— a huge group of people, self-organized into a city, collaboratively creating a different reality— tweaked the direction of the project he was working on back in San Francisco, and filled his head with ideas about the nature of reality, creativity, identity and community.
+He worked some of these ideas into the very fabric of his project, "Linden World", which you and I now know as Second Life.
+That Dreamer was Linden Lab founder Philip Rosedale.

 The Virtual Burn

 Fast forward to 2003.
 Numerous Linden Lab employees were regulars at Burning Man, but by 2003 they were too busy getting Second Life out the door to visit the real life Playa.
 So Phoenix Linden approached the Burning Man organization for permission to build a tribute to the real event in Second Life.
 With permission duly granted, the Lindens built a Man statue much like the real thing, and "burned" it in-world.
-While Phoneix Linden (and Haney Linden)- started the Burning Life event, other Lindens facilitated over the years: Hamlet, Torley, Jeska, Iridium, and Everett.
+While Phoenix and Haney Linden started the Burning Life event, other Lindens facilitated over the years: Hamlet, Torley, Jeska, Iridium, and Everett.